Ardina Moore: Early life

 Her maternal grandparents were Minnie and Chief Victor Griffin, the last Quapaw chief before the tribe formed a business committee.
-Revard grew up speaking both English and Quapaw on the farm of Chief Griffin known as "Devil's Promenade" in northeastern Oklahoma.
+Revard grew up hearing both English and Quapaw on the farm of Chief Griffin known as "Devil's Promenade" in northeastern Oklahoma.
 After finishing high school, Revard enrolled at Northeastern State University, graduating in 1957.

 Early career

 Moore began her teaching career, first teaching high school health and physical education.
 Then she taught American Indian history and genealogy at Northeastern Oklahoma A&M College (NEO) in Miami, Oklahoma.
 Between 1967 and 1978, she lived in Montana, but returned to Oklahoma with her family and discovered that the Quapaw language was endangered.
 She joined the Community Service Program, at NEO and began teaching evening language classes to preserve the Quapaw language, creating her own workbooks and tapes, as she had no dictionaries or textbooks on the language.

 Artistic career

 Moore, who had been making Native American fashions for her daughters to wear at powwows, Indian dances or other functions, began commercially marketing Indian apparel in 1983.
 The company Buffalo Sun was located in Miami, Oklahoma, where Moore lived and designed the clothing.
 She also cut patterns which Native women sewed from their homes.
 The company made inner and outer wear as well as accessories, with traditional and contemporary fashions.
 Some were simple designs and others feature intricate beadwork and ribbonwork elements.
 She toured with her fashions throughout Oklahoma, Arkansas, Missouri, and to both coasts, participating in the Powhatan Renape Nation fashion show in Pennsylvania and Los Angeles where fashion shows were held at the American Cultural Center and International Trade Center.